-In January 2018, the U.S. Attorney's Office for the Southern District of New York announced that it had criminally charged five of the individuals who had been separated from KPMG in early 2017.
+In January 2018, the U.S. Attorney's Office for the Southern District of New York announced that it had criminally charged five individuals who had been separated from KPMG in early 2017.
 The SEC also instituted administrative proceedings against the same individuals.
-Four of these individuals, three former partners and a director, entered guilty pleas in the criminal actions and separately agreed to settlements with the SEC suspending them from appearing or practicing before the SEC.
+Four of these individuals, three former partners and a former director, entered guilty pleas in the criminal actions and separately agreed to settlements with the SEC suspending them from appearing or practicing before the SEC.

-On March 11, 2019, the fifth individual, a former KPMG partner, was convicted following a jury trial of four of the five criminal charges against him, including wire fraud and conspiracy to commit wire fraud.
-On January 15, 2020, the SEC suspended this same partner from appearing or practicing before the SEC.
-KPMG cooperated fully with the U.S. Attorney's Office and the SEC in connection with this matter and took various remedial actions designed to prevent the sort of individual misconduct at issue in this matter, including updating the firm's Code of Conduct and conducting a comprehensive culture assessment assisted by an independent advisory firm.
+On March 11, 2019, the fifth individual, a former KPMG partner, was convicted by a jury of four of the five criminal charges against him, including wire fraud and conspiracy to commit wire fraud.
+On January 15, 2020, as a result of the conviction, the SEC automatically suspended this same partner from appearing or practicing before the SEC.
+The former partner appealed his convictions, and, due to a subsequent decision from the United States Supreme Court impacting interpretation of the federal wire fraud statutes, the U.S. Attorney's Office has moved to remand his case to the District Court so it can be dismissed.
+KPMG cooperated fully with the U.S. Attorney's Office and the SEC in connection with this matter and took various remedial actions designed to prevent the sort of individual misconduct at issue, including updating the firm's Code of Conduct and conducting a comprehensive culture assessment assisted by an independent advisory firm.